asantoshka/TLS-HTTPS/README.md

 HTTP is not encrypted and HTTPS is encrypted or HTTPS is secure and HTTP is insecure.
 Is that all about HTTPS and HTTP ?
 Definitely NO. There are much more than this.

 To be secure, a site has to be well configured, which means that it must have the A grade.
-In addition, it must not be vulnerable to any of the two currently known attacks against SSL (`Insecure Renegotiation` and `the BEAST attack`).
+In addition, it must not have any other vulnerabilities.

+Currently There are two known attacks against SSL (`Insecure Renegotiation` and `the BEAST attack`).

 Certificates have fingerprints to perform intigrity check.